VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Related works and motivation

-\paragraph{Vision-Language-Action Models.} Bridging the gap between seeing, understanding, and acting, Vision-Language-Action (VLA) models represent a significant leap in robotics and object manipulation.
-Although VLMs excel at visual and language understanding, they are not inherently capable of generating actions for various robotic embodiments.
-More recently, several studies~\citep{brohan2022rt,zitkovich2023rt,kim2024openvla,li2024cogact,qu2025spatialvla,black2024pi_0,li2024towards,li2025hamster, shi2025hi, huang2025otter} present new ways of building general robot policies by fine tuning pretrained VLMs on robot data, offering the ability to directly generate robot actions.
-RT-2-X~\cite{zitkovich2023rt} is a pioneering model that proposes a 55B VLA model pretrained on the Open X Embodiment (OXE) dataset~\cite{o2024open} with discretized actions.
+Bridging the gap between seeing, understanding, and acting, Vision-Language-Action (VLA) models represent a significant leap in robotics and object manipulation.
+More recently, several studies~\cite{brohan2022rt,zitkovich2023rt,shentu2024llms,li2024cogact,qu2025spatialvla,black2024pi_0,li2024towards,li2025hamster,taherin2025cross} present new ways of building general robot policies by fine-tuning pretrained VLMs on robot data, offering the ability to directly generate robot actions.
 OpenVLA \cite{kim2024openvla} proposes to fine-tune the prismatic VLM~\cite{karamcheti2024prismatic} only on the OXE dataset~\cite{o2024open}.
 CogACT~\cite{li2024cogact} employs a diffusion transformer-based action module to enhance generalization and adaptability in robotic tasks.
-Moreover, $\pi_0$~\cite{black2024pi_0} fine tunes PaliGemma VLM~\cite{beyer2024paligemma} and introduces a novel flow matching action head, which enables zero-shot and fine-tuned robotic control across diverse manipulation tasks.
 SpatialVLA~\cite{qu2025spatialvla} introduces Ego3D Position Encoding to inject 3D information into the input observations of their VLA, representing spatial robot movement actions with Adaptive Action Grids.
-RoboVLM~\cite{li2024towards} systematically transforms various VLMs into VLAs, exploring key design choices such as backbone selection, policy architecture, and cross-embodiment data integration.

-\paragraph{Acceleration of Vision-Language-Action Models.} The significant inference latency from intensive computations \cite{zhan-etal-2024-rethinking-token,zhan2024exploring,shen2025sparse} limits VLA models from wide deployments on popular edge devices \cite{zhan2024fast,shen2025quartdepth,yang2023pruning}and real-world robotic embodiments where real-time responsiveness is critical \cite{shen2024lazydit,shen2024numerical,shen2025efficient,shen2025fastcar,shen2025draftattention,zhao-etal-2024-pruning}.
-Therefore, developing acceleration techniques is essential to advancing this field.
-Several innovative approaches have been developed for VLA models.
-DeeR-VLA~\cite{yue2024deer} introduces a dynamic early-exit framework for the backbone of VLA models, enabling the model to adaptively determine the computations required based on task complexity.
-VLA-Cache~\cite{xu2025vla} presents a token caching mechanism to adaptively identify and reuse unchanged visual tokens across sequential inputs to reduce redundant computations.
-TinyVLA~\cite{wen2024tinyvlafastdataefficientvisionlanguageaction} and FAST~\cite{pertsch2025fast} focus on training smaller models from scratch, or applying new tokenization schemes to enhance the training time of VLA models.
-Recently, an optimized fine-tuning recipe was presented by OpenVLA-OFT~\cite{kim2025fine} to accelerate inference speed by integrating parallel decoding, action chunking, and continuous action representation.
+We point out two major issues in existing VLAs detailed below: (i) the production of large token sequences, and (ii) the limited use of generated actions.